 There is something for everyone here, so what are you waiting for?

-The Ibrahimi mosque in the old city of Hebron, for example, is sacred to both Christians, Jews and Muslims as it is believed to be the burial site of Abraham, Sarah, Isaac, Jacob, Rebecca and Leah.
-Jericho is considered to be the setting of the Old Testament’s Battle of Jericho and home to a number of significant archaeological sites.
+The Ibrahimi mosque in the old city of Hebron, for example, is sacred to Christians, Jews, and Muslims as it is believed to be the burial site of Abraham, Sarah, Isaac, Jacob, Rebecca, and Leah.
+Jericho is considered to be the setting of the Old Testament’s Battle of Jericho and home to several significant archaeological sites.

 4. Learning the Political and Cultural Ins-and-Outs